fvadon/nuxeo-labs-scripts/README.md

-Several scripts like installation scripts
+Several scripts like installation scripts.